florianbremm/earth-system-homework-2/data_access/load_jaxa_precip.md

 ### JAXA Earth API

 __JAXA Earth API__ is another access point to some of the datasets JAXA provides.
 The [website](https://data.earth.jaxa.jp/en/) is structured much more clearly, with a succinct overview over all the datasets and [clear documentation](https://data.earth.jaxa.jp/api/python/) on how to access the data using either Python or JavaScript.
 Access to the data via this API requires no authentication, just the installation of a python-package, which is also detailed in the [documentation](https://data.earth.jaxa.jp/api/python/v0.1.4/en/quick.html).
+While there is some documentation on how to use the package, it is not sufficient for technical questions.
+However, since the zipped package needs to be downloaded anyway, it is possible to simply inspect the code.

 The information on the datasets is also readily available.
 On the main information page for each dataset (here for [Precip (daily)](https://data.earth.jaxa.jp/en/datasets/#/id/JAXA.EORC_GSMaP_standard.Gauge.00Z-23Z.v6_daily)), all relevant information is either mentioned or linked: For example, the [source data](https://eolp.jaxa.jp/GSMaP_Hourly.html) being used to compile the dataset, which contains all relevant technical information.